 Milwaukee, it seems, has been keeping secrets.
-Wisconsin’s biggest city has a reputation for beer, Harley-Davidson motorcycles, cheese, and lying not too far from Chicago up the western shore of Lake Michigan.
-The Milwaukee we found, hidden in plain sight, offers a big variety of things to do, an unexpected array of museums and galleries, a welcoming RiverWalk, attractive outdoor settings, revitalized historic districts, and a positive post-pandemic outlook.
+Wisconsin’s biggest city has a reputation for beer, Harley-Davidson motorcycles (and the Harley Davidson Museum,) cheese, and lying not too far from Chicago up the western shore of Lake Michigan.
+The city of Milwaukee we found, hidden in plain sight, offers a big variety of things to do, an unexpected array of world-class museums and galleries, a welcoming Milwaukee RiverWalk, attractive outdoor settings, revitalized historic districts, and a positive post-pandemic outlook.

 From Minneapolis, Milwaukee is an easy five-and-a-half-hour drive (or Amtrak ride) for a fun long weekend getaway.
 We decided to visit the “Cream City,” so named because of the predominant cream-colored brick buildings, specifically to visit the Milwaukee Art Museum and its “Americans in Spain: Painting and Travel, 1820-1920” exhibit.
 The Visit Milwaukee office quickly identified our love of all things Spanish as well as our love of art, so the appealing itinerary we mostly followed opened up corners of Milwaukee we might not have found, while wending us through the essential central neighborhoods.

 Some posts on Travel Past 50 may contain affiliate links.
 If you buy something through one of those links, we may earn a small commission.
 As an Amazon associate, we earn from qualifying purchases.

 We ended up wishing for more time, promising ourselves we’d return before long, and hoping that a few culinary options like those listed below would find their way to Minneapolis.